-In this episode of Trial Lawyer Nation, Michael Cowen talks with his law partner Malorie Peacock about their recent jury verdict.
+In this Trial Lawyer Nation podcast, Michael Cowen talks with his law partner Malorie Peacock about their recent jury verdict.
 (In Episode 51 they discussed trial prep and included how they were preparing for an upcoming trial.)
 This time they will be discussing their $3,420,000 jury verdict, what worked well, how they overcame the challenges of this case, and the power “of a trial to heal.”

 Malorie starts by sharing the background on the case.
 This was a construction site incident where their client was working when a trench collapsed and killed him.
 OSHA (Occupational Safety and Health Administration) found the company did not provide the required trench protection.
 (For our listeners outside of Texas, Michael explains that in Texas there is optional workers comp, so the company did not have workers comp at the time and he was able to directly sue the employer.)

 At face value, this may seem “like an easy win.”
 However, there were challenges in the case.
 The first was the lack of eyewitnesses, which was an obstacle for liability, so the case required the use of witness statements.
 OSHA keeps their witness statements anonymous, so the ambiguity made it more difficult than using a live person.
 Because of this Michael and Malorie knew there would be doubt in the minds of the jurors, so Michael had to use Keith Mitnik’s philosophy “doubt is not an out” in order to address the issue of anonymous statements that didn’t answer all of the questions in this incident.